lindzcook/USNDataGuides/data-graphics.md

 All maps must be distinguishable from population maps.
 To accomplish this, the underlying data should control for population or other denominator.
 If you make a U.S. state choropleth map and the darkest states are New York, Texas and California, re-read this paragraph.

 Avoid bubble maps, which represent the rate of a phenomenon at different locations using differently sized circles.
 This is for two reasons: First, people cannot accurately perceive differences in the area of circles.
 Second, bubble maps appear to show the geographic bounds of a phenomenon and not the rate of that phenomenon at the geographic center of the circle.
 This is another way of saying that they look too much like nuclear blast radius maps.

+## Mean Versus Median

+The mean is the average of the data.
+The median if the middle value in a distribution of the data.

+In general, use median if extreme outliers are present (like income level) and use mean otherwise.

 ## Methodology